Codimension one foliations with Bott-Morse singularities II: Bott-Morse foliations on -manifolds

 Let us prove this claim: given a leaf $L_j\subset \C(N_j,\fa)$ of $\fa$ that intersects $U $ we have that $L_j\setminus (L_j\cap U )$ is a torus minus a strip, {\it i.e.}, a cylinder.
-Thus, by Proposition~\ref{Proposition:trivialneighborhood}, given an outer leaf $L$ such that $L\cap \C(N_j,\fa)=\emptyset$ one has that $L$ is obtained as the union of two cylinders glued by their boundaries, thus $L$ is a torus.
-The basins $\C(N_j,\fa)$ are solid tori.
-Proposition~\ref{Lemma:solidtorus} then shows that $L$ bounds a region diffeomorphic to the solid torus, obtained by the union of two solid cylinders glued by their common boundaries.
+Thus, by Proposition~\ref{Proposition:trivialneighborhood}, given an outer leaf $L$ such that $L\cap \C(N_j,\fa)=\emptyset$ one has that $L$ is obtained as the union of two cylinders glued by their boundaries, so $L$ is a torus. hence the basins $\C(N_j,\fa)$ are solid tori.
+Proposition~\ref{Lemma:solidtorus} then shows that $L$ bounds a region diffeomorphic to the solid torus, obtained by the union of two solid cylinders.
 This region is invariant and contains the singularities $N_0, N_1, N_2$, proving the claim and completing the proof of (\ref{Lemma:eliminationalldimensionone}). \end{proof}